How much does it really cost to host Whisper AI transcription?

 3. Community collaboration: Developers building with Whisper benefit from the multiple DIY resources shared free of charge by the open-source community to advance and improve the functionalities they need for their products.

-4. Cost-efficient solution: Utilizing an open-source ASR framework like Whisper can significantly reduce development costs, as it eliminates the need for expensive licensing fees associated with proprietary ASR tools.
+4. Cost-efficient solution: Utilizing an open-source ASR framework like Whisper can reduce development costs, as it eliminates the need for expensive licensing fees associated with proprietary ASR tools.
+However, Whisper AI transcription's total cost of ownership (TCO) can become complex when accounting for hosting, maintenance, and optimization needs.

 The last point merits special attention: is it really always cheaper to host the open-source Whisper yourself than opt for an API?
 Let’s find out.